Georges Rasetti (painter, born 1851)

 Georges Rasetti (15 January 1851 – 22 July 1938) was a French Impressionist and Modernist painter and ceramicist who was born in Paris, France.
 Rasetti began by being a painter of genre and landscapes.
-In 1886, he married Céline Chaudet, sister of Georges Chaudet, painter and photographer.
+In 1886, he married Céline Chaudet, sister of Georges Chaudet, painter, photographer and art dealer for Paul Gauguin.
 His son, Georges Estrel Rasetti, was also a painter and sculptor.

 Rasetti produced ceramics in his workshop in Colombes, France.
 He practiced painting during his frequent stays in Brittany, France.
 His favorite subjects included historical figures, genre scenes, landscapes, seascapes and still-life paintings.